huzheng001/stardict-3/msvc_2005/readme.txt

 StarDict version
 ----------------

-StarDict version for MSVC build can be specified in the mvsc\stardictrc.rc.
+StarDict version for MSVC build can be specified in the msvc_2005\stardictrc.rc.